jkoblmiller/hacker-news/README.md

 # 🔍 Text Classification & Semantic Article Recommendation

-This project provides a simple and interactive web interface (via Streamlit) to:
+This project is a Streamlit-based web application that combines **text classification** using a fine-tuned BERT model and **semantic article recommendations** powered by Sentence-BERT.
+It is designed to assist users in quickly identifying the topic of a given text and retrieving relevant articles from a labeled dataset.

+### 🧾 Page 1: Text Classification + Similar Article Recommendation

+- 🔤 **Input** any free-form text.
-- Classify input text using a fine-tuned BERT model.
+- 🤖 **Classify** the input using a fine-tuned `bert-base-uncased` model trained on your labeled dataset.
-- Recommend top-3 semantically similar articles based on the predicted label using Sentence-BERT embeddings.
+- 🎯 **Filter** the dataset based on the predicted label.

-## 🧠 Features

-- 🤖 **Text Classification** using a fine-tuned `bert-base-uncased` model.
-- 📚 **Semantic Recommendations** using `all-MiniLM-L6-v2` SentenceTransformer.
-- 🎯 Filter by predicted class to recommend relevant articles.
-- 🔗 Displays article **title**, **URL**, **semantic score**, and a brief **summary**.
-- 🌐 Built with **Streamlit** multi-page UI for ease of use.
+- 🧠 **Recommend Top-3 Semantically Similar Articles** using Sentence-BERT (`all-MiniLM-L6-v2`) and cosine similarity.
+- 📌 **Display** article title, URL, semantic similarity score, and a short summary of each recommended article.

+### 📊 Page 2: Model Evaluation Dashboard

+- 📈 Visualize the classification model’s **performance metrics** such as:
+  - Accuracy
+  - F1 Score
+- 🔍 Display and inspect:
+  - Model configuration
+  - Number of training epochs
+  - Number of predicted classes
+- 📤 Easily understand model strengths and limitations.

 ## 📂 Project Structure